IT3049C/final-project-kat-austin/README.md

 Testing is conducted in this project with Playwright.
 To run all Playwright tests, use the command `npm test`.

+## Deployment

+Upon pushing to GitHub, the app should be automatically deployed to GitHub pages at <https://it3049c.github.io/final-project-kat-austin/>.

 ## Credits

 - [Austin Schnee](https://github.com/DragonGuyMan)